PoroCYon/smol/README.md

                         throws at us)
   -g, --debug           Pass `-g' to the C compiler, assembler and linker.
 Only useful when
                         `--debugout' is specified.
+  -I DYNAMIC_LINKER, --dynamic-linker DYNAMIC_LINKER
+                        Set the name of the dynamic linker.
+The default dynamic linker is normally correct; don't use this unless you know what you are doing.
   -fuse-interp          [Default ON] Include a program interpreter header (PT_INTERP).
 If not
                         enabled, ld.so has to be invoked manually by the end user.
 Disable with `-fno-use-interp'.